TheIoTLearningInitiative/InternetOfThingsGateways/documentation/IntelBasedGatewaySolutions.md

   - Ubuntu
 - End to End set of SW, HW, Services and Partners
 - Support Proprietary I/O
-- I/O that it is not onboard, brakout box to design around a PCIe spec any I/O missing
+- I/O that it is not onboard, breakout box to design around a PCIe spec any I/O missing
 - Differences
   - Manageability CCM (Cloud Client Management)
-  -
+  - Quantity One
   - Global Support
 - Reliable Software Ecosystem